So what are audio solutions and what are their key features?

 Tascam TEAC system

 They are used to transmit a signal to perform communication functions usually via a cable.
 The advantages of a wired microphone are that it is generally cheaper and more reliable.
 Thus the individual does not have to worry about frequency or battery-related issues.
 The disadvantage is the inconvenience of the cable being attached.
 Should the individual be required to move about, the cable may hinder or restrict their movement.

 They use Wifi or Infrared technology to communicate among microphones.
 The advantage of a wireless microphone is the freedom of movement and the avoidance of cable problems.
 For example, if the cable becomes faulty due to stress, changing the entire cable may be a lengthy process.
 The disadvantages are that there may be certain specifications regarding the range of the microphone and the control unit.
-Usage life of the microphone is also subject to the constraint of the battery life.
+The usage life of the microphone is also subject to the constraint of the battery life.
 There may also be possible interference from other radio equipment/microphones.
 Models with many frequency-synthesized switch-selectable channels are now quickly becoming more popular and cost-effective.

 A lavalier microphone or lavalier, also known as a lapel microphone is a small microphone used for television, theatre, and public speaking applications in order to allow for hands-free operation.